iplot-viz/iplotprocessing/iplotProcessing/README.md

     + `data_secondary_unit`:represented by `data_secondary.unit`
     + more to come..
     + ....
-  + Now, within a processor `time` would evaluate to the expression's time base.
-  + Similarly `data` would evaluate to the expression's data.
-  + So on for other local variables
-  + What about aliases?
-  	+ These appear to be names that can be used anywhere in the context and even across processors
-    + These will be stored in the global environment and can be used to refer to the `core/Signal` object
     + `self` in python means the object itself.
 Similarly, proposed syntax to access the current row's signal's members is
       + Ex: for time access, `${self}.time`
       + Ex: for data access, `${self}.data`